Jules Wainstein Husband: ‘RHONY’ Husband Not Caring For His Children During Divorce?

 “There are problems with respect to the marital residence,” Jules Wainstein’s lawyer Allan Mayefsky has revealed about why they are back in court, according to Radar Online, adding, “There are eviction notices outstanding for my client’s two floors of their residence.
 Not the 3rd floor, which is the plaintiff’s piece, just her two.”

 While Michael may have found another place to live, he was ordered by the courts to pay rent for the floors that are currently occupied by Jules Wainstein and their two children.
-And while he claims he’s broke and can’t pay for the rent, Wainstein’s lawyer is now revealing that he’s spending his money throwing parties for his friends.
+And while he claims he’s broke and can’t pay the rent, Wainstein’s lawyer is now revealing that he’s spending his money throwing parties for his friends.
 He argues that Michael’s lack of payment has to do with priorities.

 “He is hosting Shabbat parties for 30 families,” Jules’ lawyer continues, adding, “It’s absurd.
 There is no money is coming this way.
 We wonder how he’s paying his expenses.
 He seems to be doing okay.
 He’s living fine and not kicked out!”

 But it sounds like Michael Wainstein’s lawyer is trying to find ways for him to pay back the rent that has been owed on the apartment since 2014.
-He was ready to sell off some assets, but the judge ruled against him, saying that Michael owes so much money that the money from the sale of the car would be going to Jules Wainstein – not rent payments.
+He was ready to sell off some assets, but the judge ruled against him, saying that Michael owes so much money that the money from the sale of the car would be going to Jules Wainstein, not rent payments.

 “He has to figure out a way to comply with the order,” the judge has revealed about his lack of payments, according to Radar Online, adding, “I don’t know what efforts he’s making to earn income. $25,000 is going to have to be passed onto the defendant or it’s a violation of the stipulation.”